Keeping All The Parts: The Story Of Jim Smith’s Work in The Creston Community Forest

 Wildsight works to protect wildlife, water and wild places in Canada’s Columbia and Rocky Mountain regions.

-This entry is one installment of a two-part series on waste diversion and landfilling practices in the Regional District of East Kootenay.
-In this post, Wildsight’s Kimberley Cranbrook branch reports on a tour of the Central Materials Recycling Facility in Cranbrook.Read More
+This entry is the second of a two-part series on waste diversion and landfilling practices in the Regional District of East Kootenay (RDEK).
+In this post, Wildsight’s Kimberley Cranbrook branch tours RDEK waste transfer and landfill facilities.Read More

 The award-winning eco-documentary film, The Messenger, is coming to Golden.
 An essential film for anyone who cares about… View Event

 Get your tickets here!
 The Creston Valley Branch of Wildsight is hosting the 4th annual Wild and Scenic Film Festival… View Event

 AWAKE tells the story of the massive peaceful resistance led by the Standing Rock Sioux Tribe to the Dakota Access Pipeline through their land and underneath the Missouri River.
 View Event